ashishpatil-git/React_Learning/README.md

 ----System Design round question in Interviews
 13. If is considered a best practice to add keys and if key present, consider adding index keys as our last option to our React Elements.
 ----nokeys is not acceptable
+14. Shimmer Design User experience is used when our inital data is render and we place empty skeleton till they load.(eg. Youtube,swiggy)----Akshay saini Session 8 (2:16:00)

 <!-- In order to optimise our React app and make it development/production ready, we need some packages -->
 **1**.
 Bundlers :- vite,parcel,webpack(Here we'll use parcel)